rakeshthatiparthi/Item-based-Collaborative-Recommendation-System/README.md

 # Item-based-Collaborative-Recommendation-System

 Datasets :  https://jmcauley.ucsd.edu/data/amazon/

-Datasets available for lot of category of products but i have choosen toys and games category dataset
+There are lot of datasets of different category of products are available, I have choosen toys and games category dataset.